Expeditions (board game)

 Expeditions is a board game designed by Jamey Stegmaier and published in 2023 by Stonemaier Games.
 It is a standalone sequel to the 2016 board game Scythe.
-Set in an alternative history version of 1920s Europe, players explore the lands around a meteor crash site in Siberia, defeating the corruption that has appeared using dieselpunk combat mechs and animal companions in order to gain the most profit by the expedition's end.
+Set in an alternative history version of 1920s Europe, players explore the lands around a meteor crash site in Siberia and defeat the corruption that has appeared using dieselpunk combat mechs and animal companions in order to gain the most profit by the expedition's end.

 Publishing history

 Expeditions was announced February 1, 2023, and published in August 2023, with Scythes designer, Jamey Stegmaier, and illustrator, Jakub Różalski, returning for the project.
 Różalski credits growing up on Sienkiewicz Street in Poland, the Indiana Jones franchise, and The Thing as influences on the art for Expeditions, describing the project as "escape from the sad and tragic reality" of the Russian invasion of Ukraine.'

 An expansion, Gears of Corruption was released on July 26, 2024, which added new mechs and characters, and the ability to play with six players.